 AU size).
 These contain trillions of icy comet nuclei.

 Most of these have orbits which never reach the inner Solar System.

 The total mass in Kuiper Belt and inner Oort Cloud icy objects is

-probably many times the combined mass of the asteroids.
+probably many times the combined mass of the main belt asteroids.